siphesande/geolib-experiments/readme.md

 ## Client-side example

 Use the supplied `app.js` file to experiment with geolib in the browser.
-All the references are set up correctly in the file.
+All the references are set up correctly in the `index.html` file.

 There are two utility functions:

-* one to handle displaying text in the results `div`;
+* one to handle displaying text in the results `div` called `print`
-* one to handle button `click` events.
+* one to handle button `click` button events called `clickButton`.

 ## Functionality to try: